stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     type: section_hero
     image: /images/main_page.jpg
     image_alt: Artificial Intelligence
-    title: We build AI products
+    title: AI Chips of the Future
     content: >
       And we build them the right way.
 Cygence is committed to research and development of artificially intelligent products that only help humans.